Thursday, February 25 2021

 All of this defines the first cause as God and aligns perfectly with the Bible's description of the Creator God, the "I AM THAT I AM," the God of Jesus of Nazareth.

-The Bible's deception of God aligns with these attributes of the Creator that set the foundation of natural theology — the study of God as displayed and inferred from nature.
+The Bible's description of God aligns with these attributes of the Creator that set the foundation of natural theology — the study of God as displayed and inferred from nature.
 As the Bible begins, "In the beginning, God created the heavens and the earth" (Genesis 1:1).
-From Genesis, God is the Creator who is morally good and gracious to those who trust in His character.
+From Genesis, God is the Creator of everything and He is the basis of reality.
+God must be the Creator of all good who is thus morally good and gracious.
 Those who rebel against God's moral righteousness also reject His grace and do not accept what is evident of God's character.

 Thursday, February 18 2021